AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate-polymorphism.md

 ## Registering aggregate subtypes

 A polymorphic aggregate hierarchy can be registered via the `AggregateConfigurer` by invoking `AggregateConfigurer#registerSubtype(Class)`.
-Do note that children of top aggregate that are not registered as a subtype will automatically be registered as a subtype.
+Do note that children of the parent aggregate that are not registered as a sub-type will __automatically__ be registered as a sub-type.
 In the following example `AggregateB` is transitively registered as a subtype of `AggregateA`.
 However, if there is an `AggregateE extends AggregateD` defined, it will not be picked up (unless explicitly registered as a subtype).